ssykz5/UNNC-F22-ABEE1025-Group22/coursework_part4_data_processing_and_visualization/User's Guide.md

   * Main window will be shown like this.
 The status message at the left bottom tells you that you need create an analysis first.
     ![Main Window](/GuideScreenshot/Main_Window.jpg "Main Window")
   ### 3. Choose Target File Directory.
   * Click the "Choose Directory" button and choose the directory.
+All the files in the chosen directory must be csv files. (.csv or .CSV)
     ![Target Directory](/GuideScreenshot/Target_dir.jpg "Target_dir")
   * A message will be shown up to remind the directory you chose.
     ![Target Directory msg](/GuideScreenshot/Target_dir_msg.jpg "Target_dir_msg")